1533 (7th September)

 Robert Dudley’s wife, Amy Robsart, died after falling down a flight of stairs.
 Many people believed that Dudley had murdered his wife so that he could marry Elizabeth.

 Elizabeth sent troops to Le Havre, France.
-She hoped to occupy Le Havre and then exchange it for Calais which had been lost by Mary in 1558.
+She hoped to occupy the French town and then exchange it for Calais which had been lost by Mary in 1558.

 John Hawkins began trading in slaves.
 He took them from Sierra Leone to Hispaniola (Haiti).